OSTRICH2: Solver for Complex String Constraints: Experiments

 \subsection{Benchmark suites and experimental setup}

-We evaluate our solver on a representative selection of SMT-COMP benchmarks, including all instances from SMT-COMP 2024\footnote{\url{https://zenodo.org/communities/smt-lib/}} and the full set of problems accepted for SMT-COMP 2025\footnote{(available at \url{https://github.com/SMT-LIB/benchmark-submission})}.
+We evaluate our solver on a representative selection of SMT-LIB benchmarks, including all instances from the SMT-LIB 2025 benchmark release\footnote{\url{https://zenodo.org/communities/smt-lib/}}.
 From the combined pool of roughly 100\,000 \verb|QF_S| and \verb|QF_SLIA| problems, we randomly sample 2\,000 instances proportional to each track’s share of the total, so that our test set reflects the underlying distribution of problem types.
-All experiments were run on a 24 $\times$ 3.1 GHz-core server with 185 GB RAM, invoking each solver in a single thread with a 60s timeout and no memory limit.
+The experiments were conducted on a MacBook Pro with 16 GB of RAM, running macOS Sonoma 14.5.
+The system was powered by an Apple M3 chip.
+The timeout for each experiment was set to 60 seconds.

+\paragraph*{ECMAScript Regex Benchmarks.} Our experimental evaluation in this paper does not include benchmarks making extensive use of ECMAScript-specific regular expression features such as look-arounds or capture groups.
+A large-scale evaluation of this functionality was presented in~\cite{blackostrich}, using a benchmark set of approximately 8{,}800 ECMAScript-style regex patterns extracted from real-world web forms.
+The correctness of the semantics was validated in~\cite{popl22} by comparing OSTRICH’s results against JavaScript’s reference implementation.
+The ECMAScript regex component in OSTRICH2 is identical to that used in those earlier evaluations.
+Therefore, we omit repeating those experiments here and focus on broader SMT-LIB benchmarks.